mikelinux/fbtruetype-android/README.md

   The "stop" command will completely shutdown Zygote and all child processes.
-After doing this it is necessary to clear the device display using the -z or --clear command options:
+After doing this it is necessary to clear the device display using the -c or --clear command options:

 	$ fbtruetype --clear